-The objective of the Electronics Engineering Technology degree program is to provide students with the knowledge and skills to enter the workforce and advance as professional engineering technologists, specifically in the electronic field.
-Required coursework builds a foundation and broad base of skills in advanced circuit theory and design, digital and analog electronics, microprocessor fundamentals and signal processing.
+The objective of the Engineering Management Technology degree program is to provide students with the knowledge and skills to enter the workforce as technicians.
+Required coursework builds a foundation in circuit theory, analog electronics and business.
+The program satisfies the first two years of the Bachelor of Science in Engineering Management Technology.